 The Plaza’s ever-growing popularity and reputation have been recognized around the country, but nowhere is it held in higher esteem than in Kansas City.
 Many Kansas Citians have a personal pride about the Plaza.
 Generations have grown up with it.
 New generations are eager to discover it.
 Througout the years of development in the Kansas City Metro area, the Plaza has become more of an urban cultural district, and less of the suburban shopping center it originally was.
 The neighborhood around the Plaza is changing.
 Luxury condominiums have risen around the district, attracting upper-income empty nesters and young professionals with new consumer demands, but with a sense of pride with the Plaza’s place in history.

-Those interested in obtaining more information about the Country Club Plaza can contact the Plaza Customer Service at 4750 Central, Kansas City, Missouri 64112, (816) 753-0100.
+Those interested in obtaining more information about the Country Club Plaza can contact the Plaza Customer Service at 4750 Broadway, Kansas City, Missouri 64112, (816) 753-0100.